mdzhang/datacamp-notes/machine_learning/supervised/tree_models.md

     - evaluation
       - **mean squared error (MSE)** to guage error (`sklearn.metrics.mean_squared_error`)
       - typical accuracy measurements (`sklearn.metrics.accuracy_score`)
+      - can measure importance of each feature in prediction
+          - how much tree uses a feature to reduce impurity; value is a percentage indicating weight of that feature in training and prediction

 - **classification tree**: decision tree for categorical data